openhab/org.openhab.binding.zwave/doc/bremicker/abuscfa3010_0_0.md

 ### Parameter 153: Driving Cycles Interlocked

 Counter, how often in the direction of "Locked" navigated was.
-Counter, how  often travel in „Locked“ direction.
+<p&gtCounter, how  often travel in „Locked“ direction.</p&gt
 Values in the range 0 to 16700000 may be set.

 The manufacturer defined default value is ```0```.